jimlunsford/microblog-stream/readme.txt

 By default the footer shows a small credit line.
 If you are using the theme for your own site only, you may edit `footer.php` to change or remove the credit, as long as you follow the GPL license.

+= How do likes work in 1.0.5? =

+Each post can display a small like pill.
+When clicked, the count updates immediately and the liked state is stored in the browser using `localStorage` so a visitor cannot repeatedly increment their own count.
+A small AJAX call updates the stored count on the server.

+If you do not want likes at all, you can remove the like pill markup from the template.
+The JavaScript will then have nothing to attach to.

 == Screenshots ==

 1. The Microblog Stream front page showing the header card and timeline of posts.

 == Changelog ==

+= 1.0.5 =

+* Added replies count pill for each post card
+* Added like button support with optimistic UI, local storage, and an AJAX handler
+* Added `page.php` template for static pages like About and Contact
+* Added optional Primary menu with a hamburger style toggle in the header
+* Updated Load more logic so new posts are inserted above the button, keeping the control at the bottom of the stream
+* Added Back to top chip under the Load more section
+* Minor accessibility and visual polish

 = 1.0.4 =